evv42/dmtk/README.md

 ## Changelog

 17.12.2022 :
-Put everything into a file header instead of a old .a file. dmtksio is removed.
+Put everything into a header instead of a old .a file. dmtksio is removed.

 ## Todo